NewsLocal News

 2 News first covered this story after artist Ken Kelleher's statue was selected.
 In that story, Tulsa artist Chris Wollard talked about the money for the art not staying local.

-2 News met back up on Sept.
-26 after the renderings were released.
+2 News met back up with Wollard with the new renderings.

 "I don’t think there’s ever been this much interest in a piece of public art before.
 I’m all for it.
 I’m all for, I guess, the transparency," said Wollard.